Neonatal Abstinence Syndrome

 NAS in Minnesota

-Data on NAS in Minnesota are available in the Neonatal Abstinence Syndrome (NAS) Data Brief: Statewide and County Trends, 2012-2020 (PDF).
+Data on NAS in Minnesota are available in the Neonatal Abstinence Syndrome (NAS) Data Brief: Statewide and County Trends, 2016-2022 (PDF).
 Data on NAS in Minnesota is collected from hospital discharge data.
 A diagnosis of NAS can include infant withdrawal from any substance not including alcohol such as cocaine, amphetamines, opioids, and benzodiazepines.
-From 2012 to 2020, there were 3,251 NAS hospital-visits in Minnesota (Figure 1).
-This corresponds to a rate of 5.5 per 1,000 live births.
-The median rate (i.e., the rate in the middle of the overall range of rates for Minnesota counties) among counties in Minnesota was 3.5 per 1,000 live births (Figure 1).
+From 2016 to 2022, there were 2,794 NAS-related hospital visits in Minnesota (Figure 1).
+This corresponds to a statewide rate of 6.2 per 1,000 live births.
+The median rate (i.e., the rate in the middle of the overall range of rates) among counties in Minnesota was 3.8 per 1,000 live births (Figure 1).
 Information on NAS by region of the state and by sex of infant is available in the NAS data brief.

 Research from the University of Minnesota found that diagnoses of maternal opioid use disorder and NAS are increasing fastest among rural residents.4 Unfortunately, rural areas in the state have the fewest neonatal intensive care units (NICUs) and have seen the most closures of hospitals with obstetric services, meaning hospitals where babies can be delivered.